thenexthub/Codira/docs/SIL/Instructions.md

 unless the enum can be exhaustively switched in the current function, i.e. when the compiler can be sure that it knows all possible present and future values of the enum in question.
-This is generally true for enums defined in Swift, but there are two exceptions: *non-frozen enums* declared in libraries compiled with the `-enable-library-evolution` flag, which may grow new cases in the future in an ABI-compatible way;
+This is generally true for enums defined in Codira, but there are two exceptions: *non-frozen enums* declared in libraries compiled with the `-enable-library-evolution` flag, which may grow new cases in the future in an ABI-compatible way;
 and enums marked with the `objc` attribute, for which other bit patterns